HITECHCRIME/HC_SG33_Network_Bliss/README.md

 i'm never through with bliss, stalkin' what you do

 [VERSE 1]
-no criminal ties (?) omnipresent subject gouge my eyes, gouge my heart, let me die let me run for the night, let me show the sparks see you shine, access or no access ain't no try
+omnipresent subject, no criminal ties (?) gouge my eyes, gouge my heart, let me die let me run for the night, let me show the sparks see you shine, access or no access ain't no try